Demi Vollering: 2024

 Vollering was considered the red-hot favourite heading into the Tour de France in August.
-She took a surprise win in the flat 6.3km individual time trial in Rotterdam on stage 3 to move into the yellow jersey before the race had even reached French soil.
+She took a surprise win in the flat 6.3 km individual time trial in Rotterdam on stage 3 to move into the yellow jersey before the race had even reached French soil.
 The next day, she finished second to Puck Pieterse in a hilly stage that featured the same finale as Liège–Bastogne–Liège.
 Vollering saw her luck change when the race entered France on stage 5.
 She came down in a mass crash with just 6 kilometres to go, causing her to lose one minute and 47 seconds in the general classification.
 Vollering slipped to ninth overall, one minute and 19 seconds behind the new yellow jersey wearer Kasia Niewiadoma.
 Despite her injuries, Vollering remained in the race, entering the mountainous final stage with a deficit of one minute and 15 seconds to Niewiadoma.
 On the Col du Glandon, the first of two hors catégorie climbs, Vollering attacked from the peloton with Pauliena Rooijakkers, distancing Niewadoma.
 Although Rooijakkers herself had moved into the virtual lead of the race, she refused to work with Vollering in the valley as the chasing group ate into the gap and they came to the foot of the final climb up Alpe d'Huez just 43 seconds ahead over Niewidoma.
 With Vollering in visible discomfort from the injuries she had suffered a few days prior, she was nonetheless able to increase the gap to Niewiadoma.
-After closing down an attack by Rooijakkers with 2.5km to go, Vollering won the sprint for the stage win, taking ten bonus seconds to Rooijakkers' six, thus moving ahead of her in the general classification.
+After closing down an attack by Rooijakkers with 2.5 km to go, Vollering won the sprint for the stage win, taking ten bonus seconds to Rooijakkers' six, thus moving ahead of her in the general classification.
 However, it proved not enough, as Niewiadoma crossed the stage finish line one minute and one second back.
 Vollering finished the race in second place, a mere four seconds behind the winner.

 Upon returning to her home in Switzerland after the Tour de France, medical tests revealed that Vollering had in fact been riding with a fractured coccyx from the crash on stage 5.

 At the Tour de Romandie in September, in what was to be her final race for SD Worx, Vollering won the stage 2 summit finish at Vercorin and finished second overall behind her teammate Lotte Kopecky.

 Vollering closed out her season at the UCI Road World Championships in Zürich.
 She won the silver medal in the individual time trial, 16 seconds behind Grace Brown, and finished fifth in the road race.